-What should I avoid while using tobramycin?
+What should I avoid while using Tobi?

-Tobramycin side effects
+Tobi side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Tobi may cause serious side effects.
 Call your doctor at once if you have:

 hearing problems, ringing in your ears;

-severe dizziness, spinning sensation, balance problems, feeling like you might pass out;
+severe dizziness, spinning sensation, balance problems;

-Common side effects may include:
+Common side effects of Tobi may include:

-fever, cough, throat pain, hoarse voice; or
+cough, sore throat, hoarse voice;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect tobramycin?
+What other drugs will affect Tobi?

 Where can I get more information?

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 2.01.
-Revision Date: 2013-07-11, 11:53:04 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 7.02.